CBD In Washington

 That being said, marijuana is legal for all adults in the state of Washington but can be purchased only at any licensed marijuana dispensary.
 Residents are no longer required to present a medical marijuana card.

-What medical conditions are being treated with CBD in Washington?
+What medical conditions are being Helped with CBD?

 Both CBD and THC are being used to treat a wide array of medical conditions.
 The fact that CBD is being used to treat scores of conditions might seem tough to swallow, but CBD acts on the human body in a number of ways.
 Not only does CBD interact with the human endocannabinoid system or ECS which is responsible for maintaining balance in a range of bodily functions, CBD also protects brain and nerve cells from age-associated damage, provides antioxidant, antibiotic, antifungal, and antiviral protection, and much more.